NewTec-GmbH/esp32-can-iot/Hardware/README.md

 * The 5V Supply for the Relays was located after a diode, which prevented the use of the relays when connected only through USB Supply.

 In the new version were these two changes made and after testing it resolved in success.

+Other minor errors were also repaired, such as the size of the holes for AST 045-08 Connector which were too small.